bhardwajRahul/shadps4-game-compatibility/README.md

 - **libSceFontFt.sprx**
 - **libSceFreeTypeOt.sprx**

-> [!IMPORTANT]
+> [!Caution]
-> The above modules are required to run the games properly and must be extracted from your PS4.
+> The above modules are required to run the games properly and must be extracted from your PlayStation 4.\
 > **We do not provide any information or support on how to do this**.